A massive list of all the best and most essential accessories and gear for the Canon RP.

 Rocket Air Blaster

-The rocket air blasters are one of the most important accessories a photographer can have.
-Using air blasters is critical for cleaning off the sensor from dust and debris and it’s also the easiest way to clean the sensor.
-I own several of these and I always pack one in my bag if I know I’m going to be changing my lenses on location.
+Rocket Air blasters are among the most important accessories a photographer can have.
+They are critical for cleaning the sensor from dust and debris and are also the easiest way to clean it.
+I own several of these, and I always pack one in my bag if I know I’m going to be changing my lenses on location.
 Don’t forget to keep the back of your lens caps clean.
-Pro-tip: if you have toddlers running around putting everything in their mouths, be sure to always give the thing a few blasts before using it on your sensor.
-Little kids love to play with these if they can get their hands on them and I once used mine on a lens and blasted a bunch of baby spit right onto the front element. |
+Pro-tip: if you have toddlers running around putting everything in their mouths, always give the thing a few blasts before using it on your sensor.
+Little kids love to play with these if they can get their hands on them.
+I once used mine on a lens and blasted a bunch of baby spit right onto the front element. |

-While a T-shirt is fine for cleaning off your lens or rear LCD screen out on the go, it’s really nice to have some micro-fiber cleaning cloths to give your gear a thorough cleaning before or after shooting.
-These won’t leave dust and lint on your lenses like clothing will and this is really the only way to perfectly clean a UV filter before installing it on your lens. |
+Micro-Fiber Cleaning Cloths 6-PackAvailable At: Amazon While a T-shirt is fine for cleaning off your lens or rear LCD screen out on the go, it’s nice to have some micro-fiber cleaning cloths to thoroughly clean your gear before or after shooting.
+These won’t leave dust and lint on your lenses like clothing will and this is the only way to perfectly clean a UV filter before installing it on your lens. |

 Sensor Brush

 You’ll eventually find that you get little pieces of dust stuck to your sensor that just don’t want to come off with the air blaster.
 The next step is to use a sensor brush.
 I highly recommend you try a sensor brush before you run out and buy the sensor swabs to clean with the wet method.
 99% of the time you don’t need to use the wet method on your sensor unless you have oil on it from touching it.
-You have to keep these packed in their tube and in their bag to keep it as clean as possible.
-Use the air blaster to clean the bristols before applying it to your sensor. |
+You must keep these packed in their tube and in their bag to keep them as clean as possible.
+Use the air blaster to clean the bristols before applying them to your sensor.
+Eventually these brushes will get dirty and shouldn’t be used on your sensor, but then they make great brushes for cleaning all the corners of your camera. |

 Best Accessories Canon EOS RP | Conclusions